-The Investments pay a higher interest rate for higher minimum balances maintained, on a three-tier level.
+The Investments pay a higher interest rate for higher minimum balances maintained, on a threetier level.
 We review, and may adjust, the interest rates paid on our Investments every six months.
 When such a review results in an adjustment to the interest rates paid on our Investments, we revise this Offering Circular, post the revised rates on our website and disclose the revised rates on the semi-annual statements available online to each investor.
 We compound interest on a semiannual basis and, at the investor's election, either reinvest the interest in the investor's account or send it to the investor.
 The Investments are repaid upon demand by the investor.

-For most investors, money can be invested in or redeemed from an Investment at any time in any increment.
+For most investors of Demand Investments, money can be invested in or redeemed from an Investment at any time in any increment.
 However, in limited circumstances, we may offer, and an investor may agree, to have their Investment used as security for a specified church loan pursuant to the terms of a separate written agreement executed by both WIF and the investor.
-In those instances, an investor may be prohibited from redeeming such Investment until the church loan is satisfied, or as otherwise agreed with Wesleyan.
+In those instances, an investor may be prohibited from redeeming such Investment until the church loan is satisfied, or as otherwise agreed by us and the subject church.
 Any Investment used as security for a specified church loan is subject to additional risk factors not otherwise addressed herein.
 Specifically, if the borrowing church defaults in the loan it received from WIF, an Investment that secured such loan may be utilized by WIF to cure such default.
 WIF expects to supplement this Offering Circular with additional information for an investor desiring to acquire Investments under any such arrangement.

 South Carolina law prohibits WIF from offering Investments that are redeemable upon demand to residents in South Carolina.
 Therefore, WIF may only offer and sell to residents of South Carolina, Investments with a 30-day term, which generally, may be redeemed only at the end of the 30-day term.
-See "Description of the Investments."
+See "Description of the Investments" and the South Carolina legend on page vi.
+Term Investments are only available to Investors in the State of South Carolina at this time.